That dollar amount reflects a 16% increase since 2017 and a 42.6% acceleration from 2020 to 2021.

-Based on the average exchange rate for 2021, the Nigerian naira depreciated by -32% against the US dollar since 2017 and declined by -12.5% from 2020 to 2021.
+Based on the average exchange rate for 2022, the Nigerian naira dropped in value by -39.2% against the US dollar since 2018 and fell by -6.2% from 2021 to 2022.
 Nigeria’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers.

-Nigeria’s 3 biggest trading partners (India, Spain and France) bought over a third (34.5%) of total Nigerian exported products in 2021 as measured in US dollars.
+Nigeria’s 3 biggest trading partners (India, Spain and the Netherlands) bought over a third (34.2%) of total Nigerian exported products in 2022 as measured in US dollars.

-Applying a continental lens, 39.8% of Nigeria’s exports by value were delivered to European countries while 34% were sold to importers in Asia.
-Nigeria shipped another 12.9% worth of goods within Africa.
+Applying a continental lens, 44% of Nigeria’s exports by value was delivered to European countries while 31.1% was sold to importers in Asia.
+Nigeria shipped 10.1% worth of goods to North America, and another 10% was bought by buyers in Africa.

-Smaller percentages went to North America (8.8%), Latin America (4.3%) excluding Mexico but including the Caribbean, and Oceania mainly Australia (0.2%).
+Smaller percentages went to Latin America (4.7%) excluding Mexico but including the Caribbean, and Oceania (0.1%) Australia only.

 Nigeria’s Top Trading Partners